RafaelyRezende/Born2BeRocky/README.md

     <em>Figure 10.</em>
 </p>

-NOTE: the swap volume has a unique filesystem type.
+<strong>NOTE</strong>: the swap volume has a unique filesystem type.

 Create a user <strong>without</strong> administrative powers (this will be set up inside the server) and create a root password for the super user.
 Begin installation.